esp32Hydro/Automation/README.md

 This repository contains all the files for a working automated hydroponic system.

-The project is under construction.
+The github repository is under construction.
 When this message is deleted, it will be complete.

 Contents: